edmcouncil/rdf-toolkit/README.md

                            - Turtle Syntax
                            - LaTeX Syntax
-  --base-dir <path>        root directory where imported ontologies can be found
+  --base-dir <path>        root directory where imported ontologies can be found --base-url <url>         the base url of imported ontologies that matches with the <path> specified with
+                           the --base-dir option.

 ```

 Note: For XML output syntax, blank nodes will be handled properly.